Oroville, California: Economy

 The economy of Oroville is largely driven by tourism to Lake Oroville and the Feather River recreation areas.
 The largest industries in Oroville as of 2017 are: Healthcare and Social Assistance (20%), Retail Trade (11%), and Accommodation and Food Service (10%).

 As the neighboring city of Chico experiences growth in retail, education, and technology industries, Oroville has experienced population growth associated with commuters attracted to lower property costs, and a smaller cost of living.
 Recently, Oroville has seen an increase in economic development.
 Oroville Hospital announced in 2018 a hospital expansion, and in 2019 received $200 million in bonds for a five-story hospital tower expected to be competed in 2022.
-Notable retailers who have expanded to Oroville in the past few years include: Ross Dress For Less, Marshalls, Starbucks, and Chipotle Mexican Grill.

 Top employers

 According to the city's 2020–2021 Annual Comprehensive Financial Report, the top employers in the city are: